This blog post was originally posted on June 5, 2017, and was updated on September 23, 2020.

 Los Pensadores is a lovely and modern restaurant with innovative cuisine.
 It’s a great place to enjoy casual tapas as well as an elegant dinner.
 You can’t go wrong with the homemade albóndigas (meatballs) and Russian salad!

 Los Pensadores also has their own winery in the nearby village of Santa Fe, so give one of their local wines a try!
-More of a beer person?
-This is one of the best places to enjoy an ice-cold glass of local Alhambra beer with your meal.
+And if you’re more of a beer person, this is one of the best places to enjoy an ice-cold glass of local Alhambra beer with your meal.

 7. Rincón de Rodri